 The waters recede and Lucifer rises.

 I am Peter.
-I am here to grant God His failures.
+I’m here to grant God His failures.
 I am the inversion of perfection; I hang from my feet.
-I am the foundation and the fall.
+What I am is the foundation and the fall.
 I am the chosen fallen one.
 The first, the last, the first.
 The Omega and the Alpha; God’s mirror stage.
 Lucifer falls.

 Pride and failure – the rise and fall of an impassioned chest.
-I smash the idol.
-I spread across the whole of the Earth.
-My flesh fails and falls.
-My spirit cannot accept defeat.
-I rise again to carry the cross across the underbelly of the procession, to deliver it again to the Christ.
+I smash the idol, and then I spread across the whole of the Earth.
+My flesh fails and falls, but my spirit cannot accept defeat.
+I rise again to carry the cross across the underbelly of the procession, in order to deliver it again to the Christ.

 The Morning Star rises.